sumo.electronic_structure package

 Returns:

 A band structure object.
 The type depends on the type of the band structures in list_bs.
+If return_forced_branch_kpt_map is True, then a tuple is returned containing the band structure and the mapping from the new k-points to the original k-points.

 Return type: